DmcEx0/TerrainGrassSystem/README.md

    _Smoothness                 ───────────────────────────────────► Smoothness
    ```

-   > `Graphics.RenderMeshIndirect` uses an identity model matrix, so Object Space ≡ World Space — no Transform node is needed.
+   > The procedural indirect draw uses an identity model matrix, so Object Space ≡ World Space — no Transform node is needed.

    > **To disable wind:** skip the GrassWind_Apply node and wire `PositionWS` directly to Vertex Position.